boyserk84/opencv_android_studio_facedetection/README.md

  1. Uncheck `Replace jars with dependencies` and `Replace library sources with dependencies`.

- 1. Modify `Build.gradle` from `module:openCV` (this is from OpenCV project, not your app)
+## Modify `Build.gradle` from `module:openCV`
+NOTE: This is from OpenCV project, not your app.

  1. Replace the following
 ```
 apply plugin: 'com.android.application'
 ```